Photography in the Cold

 Batteries - it's all about power

-The biggest difficulty that is faced by cameras in the cold is the reduction in battery power in a device that is designed to use battery power for every function.
+Another difficulty faced by modern cameras in the cold is the reduction in battery power in a device that is designed to use battery power for every function.
 The extent of the effect is dependent on a number of variables such as the particular camera, particular battery and the actual temperature.
 The battery can have an effective capacity that is a fraction, maybe 50%, 10% or even less of its normal functionality.
-It may also just decide to pack up working completely if it gets cold enough.
+It may just decide to pack up working completely if it gets cold enough.

 There are a number of steps you can take to ensure your camera keeps going in cold conditions.

 Inside your clothing, in an inner pocket that is